GLOBAL MARKETS-Shares, dollar rally on U.S. jobs report

 sentiment that the world's biggest economy is gaining traction.

-to a session high on the increase in hiring, which pushed the
+their gains to a session high on the increase in hiring, which

 "The U.S. economy just hit it out of the park.
 The February